core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Security policies:
   * The First-Come-First-Remembered policy is added as an example and a potential default behavior.
+  * Clarify that the mapping between endpoint names and subject fields is up to a policy that defines reliance on names, and give an example.

 * RD discovery:
   * Drop the previously stated assumption that RDAO and any DHCP options would only be used together with SLAAC and DHCP for address configuration, respectivly.